mist475/LotrModConverter_Public/README.md

 World fixer for the LOTR mod by Mevans.
 This converter modifies the .DAT files from old legacy lotr-mod worlds, so they can be read in the 1.16.5-version of the mod.

 Note:
-This project is temprarily put on hold as I'm too busy to work on it, once I have some more time on my hands finishing it shouldn't take too long
+This project is temporarily put on hold as I'm too busy to work on it, once I have some more time on my hands finishing it shouldn't take too long

 Currently working:
 - Player data (inventory, position, alignment, waypoint usages etc.)